-- All indicators of influenza activity remain exceptionally low for this time of year, despite continued monitoring for influenza across Canada. - To date, there is no evidence of community circulation of influenza; however, influenza testing continues at elevated levels.
-Seven laboratory detections of influenza were reported in week 49. - Two influenza-like-illness (ILI) outbreaks were reported in schools and daycares.
-No laboratory-confirmed outbreaks of influenza have been reported to date this season. - 12,228 participants reported to FluWatchers and 21 (0.17%) participants reported cough and fever, similar to the previous week.
-Provide valuable information to track flu and COVID-19 across Canada: Sign up to become a FluWatcher! - Influenza surveillance indicators may be influenced by the COVID-19 pandemic, including changes in healthcare-seeking behaviour, impacts of public health measures and influenza testing practices.
+- All indicators of influenza activity remain exceptionally low for this time of year, despite continued monitoring for influenza across Canada. - To date, there is no evidence of community circulation of influenza.
+Influenza testing continues at seasonal levels.
+No laboratory detections of influenza were reported in week 04.
+Influenza activity remains below the threshold required to declare the start of the 2020-21 influenza season. - Six influenza-like-illness (ILI) outbreaks were reported in schools and daycares in week 04.
+To date this season, 109 ILI outbreaks have been reported in schools and/or daycares.
+No laboratory-confirmed outbreaks of influenza have been reported to date this season. - 12,366 participants reported to FluWatchers and 21 (0.17%) participants reported cough and fever, which remains low compared to previous seasons.
+Provide valuable information to track flu and COVID-19 across Canada: Sign up to become a FluWatcher! - Influenza surveillance indicators are influenced by the COVID-19 pandemic, including changes in healthcare-seeking behaviour, impacts of public health measures and influenza testing practices.
 Current data should be interpreted with consideration to this context.
-See the COVID-19 Epidemiology update for information on COVID-19 cases in Canada.
+See the COVID-19 Epidemiology update for information on COVID-19 cases in Canada. - Even in the midst of the pandemic, FluWatch does work.
+Check out our National influenza mid-season report for all the information about the lack of flu transmission this year.